Ahtesham18112011/RTL_workshop/Day_4/README.md

 ---

+> [!TIP]
-> **Tip:** Always simulate both your RTL and gate-level netlist, and review warnings from synthesis and simulation tools!
+>  Always simulate both your RTL and gate-level netlist, and review warnings from synthesis and simulation tools!

 ---